Evan Ndicka: International career

 Ndicka represented France at U16 and U17 level and was called up to the U18 team for the first time by manager Bernard Diomède in March 2017.
 He then went on to play for every French youth squad up to the Under-21 national team.

 In June 2023, he officially switched his allegiance to Ivory Coast, subsequently receiving his first official call-up by the senior national team for the 2023 Africa Cup of Nations qualification match against Zambia; however, he was eventually forced to withdraw from the squad, due to bureaucratic issues.
 He finally debuted with the Ivory Coast in a 1–0 2023 Africa Cup of Nations qualification win over Lesotho on 9 September 2023.

 On 28 December 2023, he was selected from the list of 27 Ivorian players selected by Jean-Louis Gasset to compete in the 2023 Africa Cup of Nations.
 On 11 February 2024, he won the 2023 Africa Cup of Nations with the Ivory Coast with Coach Emerse Fae.

+Ndicka was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.

+On May 15, 2026, Ndicka was integrated by Ivory Coast coach Emerse Faé into his list of 26 players to compete in the 2026 World Cup.